Details of the free courses and qualifications to help adults (19+) gain skills for life, including eligibility criteria and how to apply.

-See the full list of free level 3 qualifications available.
+- view the full list of free level 3 qualifications included in the offer

 How to apply

-If you’re eligible you will not have to pay for your level 3 qualification.
-The course will be paid for by the government from the National Skills Fund.
+If you’re eligible, you will not have to pay for your level 3 qualification.
+The government will pay the course fees.

 Get advice and support